3S Share Trails Safety - STOP-STAND-SPEAK

 • Speak in a calm and friendly tone of voice that they can hear.

 • Some runners (and hikers) wear ear buds or headphones.
-This can result in a ‘head down’ focus and the user is unaware of others on the trail.
-Please be considerate of the safety of all users on a multi use trail and be a ‘hearing’ participant as a trail user.
+This can result in a ‘head down’ focus causing the rider to be unaware of others on the trail.
+Please be considerate of the safety of all users on a multi-use trail and be a ‘hearing’ trail user.

 • Keep an eye out and be alert for other users.
-Go slowly on short sight areas and be cautious.
-This is important
+Go slowly on short-sight areas and be cautious.

 • Pull to the side of the trail, preferably on the downhill side, as soon as you see horse.